Top 70 Corporate Learning Software Tools Compared

 More about Corporate Learning Tools

-Corporate Learning software is the enterprise stack that plans, delivers, tracks, and improves learning across the employee, partner, and customer lifecycle.
-It sits between your HR information systems and the daily work tools that employees already use.
-At minimum, it provides content delivery, user and role management, assignments, assessments, certifications, and reporting.
-Mature platforms add skills intelligence, automation, event management for instructor-led training, social learning, content authoring, and APIs to integrate learning into workflows.
+Corporate learning software manages learning across the employee, partner, and customer lifecycle.
+It sits between your HR information systems and the daily work tools your teams already use.
+At minimum it provides content delivery, user and role management, assignments, assessments, certifications, and reporting.
+Mature platforms add skills intelligence, automation, instructor-led event management, social learning, authoring, and APIs that embed learning into workflows.

 Core capabilities and where they deliver value